levante-framework/levante_translations/README.md

 4. Optionally push/merge the audio files to the asset repo, and/or sync them to the appropriate google bucket using 'gsutil rsync -r <src> <bucket>'

 ## Code Flow:

 Batch/Shell files call generate_speech.py with the appropriate language code and voice.

-(CURRENTLY only PlayHt is supported.)
+(CURRENTLY only PlayHt is supported.
+We'll add ElevenLabs if we decide we want to use any of their voices)

-_generate_speech.py_ compares the desired audio with its persistent cache of what it has already translated.
+_generate_speech.py_ compares the desired text with its persistent cache of what it has already generated audio for.
 If a string is new or changed, it is placed in 'needed_item_bank_translation.csv'

 Items with no assigned task are skipped, as there is nowhere to file them.

 The translations needed are passed to PlayHT/playHt_tts.py

-The module iterates through the rows in the csv, requesting audio for each.
+The module iterates through the rows in the csv, requesting audio generation for each.

 As needed, the module will wait for a status of completed.